BUGO07/chronos/README.md

 # ChronOS

-A basic multi-arch hobby os held together by duct tape, written in rust.
+A basic hobby os held together by duct tape, written in rust.

 Contributors are welcome.